Medically Reviewed

 Opioids are a class of drugs that include both legal-by-prescription and illegal substances.
 Some examples include:4

-Because of their reinforcing effects in the brain, opioid agonist drugs have a known liability for abuse and dependence.
+Because of their reinforcing effects on the brain, opioid agonist drugs have a known liability for misuse and dependence.
 Many people use prescription opioids to help manage pain, however, non-medical misuse of these medications can increase the risk of addiction development.4

 Studies suggest that people who suffer from substance use disorders involving prescription opioids may be twice as likely to attempt suicide than those who do not misuse prescription opioids.5 Though it’s difficult to pinpoint a figure, some estimate that a significant number of opioid overdoses (up to 30%) may be intentional as a means of suicide.5